Master the concepts of remote repositories and learn how to manage remote connections in Git

-- Learn how to set up and configure remote connections
+Learn about Git remote repositories, how to set them up, and manage remote connections.

 Remote repositories are versions of your project that are hosted on the Internet or another network.
 They enable collaboration between developers and serve as a backup for your code.